 “A data warehouse converts data from multiple sources into a common format to help verify its consistency and quality for marketing purposes,” according to marketing platform Chainlink.

 A small inconsistency or a missing piece of your data can cause a chain reaction of wrong insights unless you catch it early on.
 This clean, high-quality data is something you need to strive towards at all times.

 Also, a data warehouse can help you store all the marketing data you have so you can compare past and present performance, and make decisions for the future.

 “Users can uncover trends they might miss if they looked only at the latest batch of numbers.
 If you want to do advanced analytics, you need a huge body of past results to build accurate predictions.
 Only a data warehouse is big enough to store everything you need”

-If you’re looking for speed, tight security and control, an on-premise data warehouse may be the choice for you.
+If you’re looking for speed, tight security, and control, an on-premise data warehouse may be the choice for you.
 You are sure to have all your data in the server room at the back of your office, making it as secure as it possibly can be.
-Security is also a main benefit of the cloud, where protocols are being updated on a regular basis and potential bugs are being fixed as soon as they are detected.
+Security is also the main benefit of the cloud, where protocols are being updated on a regular basis and potential bugs are being fixed as soon as they are detected.